-- Hundreds of thousands of members received accurate, personalized, account information via an annual account statement to help ensure each understands the status of benefits earned. - More than 830 educational seminars and webinars were conducted throughout the state. - The OPERS website attracted almost 1,600,000 individual hits, while the Member Services Call Center fielded almost 400,000 calls. - Staff conducted specialized seminars throughout the state to educate on the pension and health care funding challenges and to ensure members were informed of the process that will be used to consider options. - In addition to print where requested, OPERS deployed electronic distribution for communication via email blasts, social media outlets and a newly revised, user friendly website.
+- Approximately 343,000 members received accurate, personalized, account information via an annual account statement to help ensure each understands the status of benefits earned. - More than 600 educational seminars were conducted throughout the state and more than 140 webinars. - The OPERS website attracted more than 1,400,000 individual hits, while the Member Services Call Center fielded more than 425,000 calls. - Staff conducted specialized seminars throughout the state to educate on the pension and health care funding challenges and to ensure members were informed of the process that will be used to consider options. - Staff continued to deploy electronic means for communication as well as via email blasts, social media outlets and external website pages.